lajohnston/smslib/README.md

 - An 'OUTI block' - the fastest way to send data to the VDP
 - Sprite buffer offset - table is offset in RAM to allow efficient sprite adding
-- Fast sprite buffer send - only used sprite slots are sent to the VDP
+- Fast sprite buffer send - only used sprite entries are sent to the VDP
 - VDP register buffer - allows changing of settings without affecting other settings
 - Fast interrupt handling - HBlank handling pretty as fast as practical (OutRun handler)